PJ789/Autonomous-Car/README.md

 ## Geometry Diagrams

-Car geometry is used to abstract from the underlying servo geometry (which is transverse to the car, and inverted because the servo is under the roof).
+Car geometry is used to abstract from the underlying servo geometry (which is transverse to the car, and anti-clockwise/inverted because the servo is _under_ the roof).

 <img src="car_geometry.png" height="750"> <img src="servo_geometry.png" height="750">